cvogt/cbt/README.md

 You should see how CBT first compiles your project, then runs it and prints `Hello World`.
 CBT created the file `Main.scala` top-level in your directory.
-You can alternatively place `.scala` or `.java` files in `src/` or any of it's subdirectories.
+You can alternatively place `.scala` or `.java` files in `src/` or any of its subdirectories.

 ### Creating a build file